China's Real Estate Bubble

 Commercial property, stocks, junk bonds: anything was allowed.
 They could even

-they liked to depositors.
-Yet all their deposits were still effectively
+liked to depositors.
+Yet all their deposits were still effectively insured,

-if ordinary deposits did not suffice, the S&Ls could raise money in the
+ordinary deposits did not suffice, the S&Ls could raise money in the form

-form of broke red deposits from middlemen, who packaged and sold 'jumbo'
+of broke red deposits from middlemen, who packaged and sold 'jumbo' $IOO,OOO

-$IOO,OOO certificates of deposit.39 Suddenly the people running Savings and
+certificates of deposit.39 Suddenly the people running Savings and Loans had

-Loans had nothing to lose - a clear case of what economists call moral
+nothing to lose - a clear case of what economists call moral hazard.40 What

-hazard.40 What happened next perfectly illustrated the great financial precept
+happened next perfectly illustrated the great financial precept first

-first enunciated by William Crawford, the Commissioner of the California
+enunciated by William Crawford, the Commissioner of the California Department

-Department of Savings and Loans: 'The best way to rob a bank is to own one.'41
+of Savings and Loans: 'The best way to rob a bank is to own one.'41 Some

-Some S&Ls bet their depositors' money on highly dubious projects.
-Many
+S&Ls bet their depositors' money on highly dubious projects.
+Many simply

-simply stole it, as if deregulation meant that the law no longer applied to
+stole it, as if deregulation meant that the law no longer applied to them.

 When they weren't